sathishwebdev/Guvi_Tasks/pagination/README.md

 - The next, prev, first and last page buttons initiated in html page.

 ### In Script file...
-- Fetch the data and it returns the promised result of data from the API
 - Get the elements from the HTML by DOM and also create elements which to be append
 - Create a class for pagination
 - The number of buttons should defined at staring so, get the promised result and generate page buttons in constructor of the class so it can invoke when the class object created.